jfsc/bash-tools/README.md

 # bash-tools
-stuffs that i can't repeat in may days.
+stuffs that I can't repeat in my days.